I have observed the misery of my people . . . ;

 Had I read Mulieris Dignitatem in my early thirties, I would have been entirely satisfied with John Paul’s portrayal of women’s vocation.
 But, then, quite unexpectedly I fell in love with a flesh and blood woman and was transformed.
 My youth had been lived under the vision of what mothering and nurturing a woman could bring to me.
 My twenties had been lived under the spell of how woman could be lured into forwarding my plans, my ambitions, and my sense of self.
 Now, however, I was overcome by the inner mystery of woman.
 All my life I had been shown models of how men, in order to be real men, tame women and bend them to their wills.
 Now, however, it was I who was being taken in and reshaped by the women who, for the first time, was revealing a new self to myself.
 The world of human relations was no longer How to Make Friends and to Influence People but was now a mystery which only the other could unfold and reveal and become.

 The curious thing is that nothing of the grace or the promise of this kind of love appears in Mulieris Dignitatem.
 John Paul II never mentions “romance” or “romantic love.”
-Possibly Karol Wojtyla had not known this kind of mutual surrender of self or that, have tasted its power, may have drawn back and decided not to speak of such things.
+Possibly Karol Wojtyla had never known this kind of mutual surrender of self or that, have tasted its power, he may have drawn back and decided not to speak of such things.
 Thus, at this point, my experience and that of vast numbers of men and women in our society moves beyond what John Paul II is able or willing to address.
 In so doing, however, Mulieris Dignitatem circumscribes women’s vocation within the narrow corridors of self-donation to a husband and the calling to motherhood.

 How Cultural Transitions Have Altered How a Man Clings to His Wife